BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 Habermas labeled Luhmann's theory *metabiological*, drawing a comparison to metaphysics and suggesting it extends beyond empirical sociology into abstract structures that make it detached from human agency.
 This comparison is spot on: Luhmann's theory views society not as a product of individuals' intentions but as an autonomous, complex system very similar to an organism.
-From this perspective, if we are to learn anything valuable from Luhmann, it might be that we should avoid treating society---and, by extension, the climate crisis---as an engineering problem, as something to be 'solved' with a clear-cut plan.
+From this perspective, if we are to learn anything valuable from Luhmann, it might be that we should avoid treating society---and, by extension, the climate crisis---either as an engineering problem, i.e. as something to be 'solved' with a clear-cut plan or a knowledge problem, i.e. something that can be solved if deniers just accept 'the Truth'.
 Instead, we might approach it more like a chronic condition or complex illness, where we, as doctors, explore, probe, and apply potential treatments without assuming a one-size-fits-all solution.
 This approach requires continuous adjustment, sensitivity to feedback, and a readiness to adapt to the unexpected outcomes of our actions, reflecting the complex, interdependent nature of the systems we inhabit.
-But, of course, **we are not in control**!
+But, of course, **we are not in control** and there is no single medical doctor controlling the medication plan.

 ## References